Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding

+These results require the Gaussian copula assumption (Assumption \ref{asm:copula}), but in Appendix D, we show via simulation that alternative choices for the copula yield results that lie within the worst-case Gaussian bounds for $R^2_{Y\sim U \mid T} = 1$.
+In Appendix Figure \ref{fig:cop_misspec}, we include the causal effects implied by some Archimedean copulas as well as an example with a non-monotone copula (e.g. quadratic relationship between $U$ and $Y$).
+Thus, while the Gaussian copula will not hold exactly in practice, it is likely a that the Gaussian bounds cover the true causal effect when the true copula is non-Gaussian.

 For the simulation with binary outcomes, we compute ignorance regions for the risk ratio.
 Although we do not have a theoretical result about the ignorance regions of the risk ratio, the general trends in the size of the ignorance region and the robustness of effects are comparable to the Gaussian.
-Most notably, the treatments with the largest ignorance regions are still those which are most correlated with the confounder.
+Most notably, the treatments with the largest ignorance regions are still those that are most correlated with the confounder.
 On the other hand, because the outcome is non-linear in $U$, the naive estimate is not at the center of the ignorance region (Figure \ref{fig:nonlinear_yt_binaryY}).
-In fact, the ignorance region is also non-monotone in $R^2_{\tilde Y\sim U |T}$ because the variance of the intervention distribution also depends on $\gamma$.
-In this case, one of the endpoints of the ignorance region corresponds to $R^2_{\tilde Y \sim U |T} = 1$ but the other does not.
+In fact, the ignorance region is also non-monotone in $R^2_{Z_Y\sim U |T}$ because the variance of the intervention distribution also depends on $\gamma$.
+In this case, one of the endpoints of the ignorance region corresponds to $R^2_{Z_Y \sim U |T} = 1$ but the other does not.
 We compute the endpoints of the ignorance region numerically (see Appendix \ref{sec:binary} for more details).